nbigaouette/uottawa_thesis/README.md

     \documentclass[author={Your name},title={Thesis' title},draft=true]{uottawa}

-See example_thesis.tex for a basic example.
+See the file example/example_thesis.tex for a basic example.
+I also included the compiled version in example/example_thesis.pdf.

 Notes
 -------------------------